-MISRAC2012-Rule-9.1 e
+MISRAC2012-Rule-9.1_e

-In all executions, a variable is read before it is assigned a value.
+Synopsis On all execution paths, there is a variable that is read before it is assigned a value.

-(Mandatory) The value of an object with automatic storage duration shall not be read before it has been set A variable is read before it is assigned a value, on all execution paths.
-Different paths might result in reading a variable at different execution points.
-Whichever path is executed, uninitialized data is read, leading to unpredictable behavior.
+(Mandatory) The value of an object with automatic storage duration shall not be read before it has been set.